Analytical chemistry: Volumetric analysis

-Titration involves the addition of a reactant to a solution being analyzed until some equivalence point is reached.
-Often the amount of material in the solution being analyzed may be determined.
-Most familiar to those who have taken chemistry during secondary education is the acid-base titration involving a color-changing indicator.
-There are many other types of titrations, for example, potentiometric titrations.
+Titration involves the gradual addition of a measurable reactant to an exact volume of a solution being analyzed until some equivalence point is reached.
+Titration is a family of techniques used to determine the concentration of an analyte.
+Titrating accurately to either the half-equivalence point or the endpoint of a titration allows the chemist to determine the amount of moles used, which can then be used to determine a concentration or composition of the titrant.
+Most familiar to those who have taken chemistry during secondary education is the acid-base titration involving a color-changing indicator, such as phenolphthalein.
+There are many other types of titrations, for example, potentiometric titrations or precipitation titrations.
+Chemists might also create titration curves in order by systematically testing the pH every drop in order to understand different properties of the titrant.

-These titrations may use different types of indicators to reach some equivalence point.

 Instrumental methods

 Spectroscopy

 Spectroscopy measures the interaction of the molecules with electromagnetic radiation.
-Spectroscopy consists of many different applications such as atomic absorption spectroscopy, atomic emission spectroscopy, ultraviolet-visible spectroscopy, X-ray spectroscopy, fluorescence spectroscopy, infrared spectroscopy, Raman spectroscopy, dual polarization interferometry, nuclear magnetic resonance spectroscopy, photoemission spectroscopy, Mössbauer spectroscopy and so on.
+Spectroscopy consists of many different applications such as time-resolved raman spectroscopy, atomic absorption spectroscopy, atomic emission spectroscopy, ultraviolet-visible spectroscopy, X-ray spectroscopy, fluorescence spectroscopy, infrared spectroscopy, Raman spectroscopy, dual polarization interferometry, nuclear magnetic resonance spectroscopy, photoemission spectroscopy, Mössbauer spectroscopy and so on.

 Mass spectrometry

 Mass spectrometry measures mass-to-charge ratio of molecules using electric and magnetic fields.
+In a mass spectrometer, a small amount of sample is ionized and converted to gaseous ions, where they are separated and analyzed according to their mass-to-charge ratios.

-There are several ionization methods: electron ionization, chemical ionization, electrospray ionization, fast atom bombardment, matrix assisted laser desorption/ionization, and others.
+There are several ionization methods: electron ionization, chemical ionization, electrospray ionization, fast atom bombardment, matrix-assisted laser desorption/ionization, and others.
 Also, mass spectrometry is categorized by approaches of mass analyzers: magnetic-sector, quadrupole mass analyzer, quadrupole ion trap, time-of-flight, Fourier transform ion cyclotron resonance, and so on.

 Electrochemical analysis

 Electroanalytical methods measure the potential (volts) and/or current (amps) in an electrochemical cell containing the analyte.
 These methods can be categorized according to which aspects of the cell are controlled and which are measured.
 The four main categories are potentiometry (the difference in electrode potentials is measured), coulometry (the transferred charge is measured over time), amperometry (the cell's current is measured over time), and voltammetry (the cell's current is measured while actively altering the cell's potential).

+Potentiometry measures the cell's potential, coulometry measures the cell's current, and voltammetry measures the change in current when cell potential changes.